 To make things worse, I became passionate about conducting empirical research to investigate how organizational information and communication technologies are designed, implemented, and maintained over the long term.
 As I began looking into the development of real-time systems for subsea environmental monitoring, I realized that digital innovation and environmental sustainability are always mutually shaped.

 I obtained my PhD degree from NTNU in 2015, with an ethnographic study of the implementation of subsea environmental monitoring systems during oil and gas operations.
-During my PhD (2012-2015), I spent a considerable amount of time at an oil company leading an initiative to install real-time systems for the surveillance of cold-water corals and fish schools during offshore operations on the Norwegian continental shelf.
+During my PhD (2012-2015), I spent a considerable amount of time at an oil company that was leading an initiative to install real-time systems for the surveillance of cold-water corals and fish schools during offshore operations on the Norwegian continental shelf.
 Here is a short summary of some of the results of my PhD research, for a book published by the Comites association of the Italians living in Norway and Iceland (here you find the complete publication).

 I am the Norwegian representative in the board of IRIS, the Scandinavian chapter of the Association of Information Systems.